nicnocquee/simple-i18n-next/readme.md

 This is the first section.
 ```

-And a `locales/de/index/section1.mdx` file that contains the following content:
+And a `locales/de/index/section1.mdx` file that contains the following German content:

 ```mdx
 # Sektion 1